 Hello My name is Keith Beavers one of the three owners of In Vino.
 I would just like to make some corrections to this unfortunately outdated description of our little Italian restaurant and wine bar.
 Luigi Iasilli no longer owns In Vino.
 First the menu.
 The menu on this site is old and for the new menu please check out our website www.invino-ny.com.
 The wine list used to be all Southern Italian wines but we changed that almost two years ago to all of Italy and we pride ourselves on the diversity we have achieved.
 Of course I gave the place high marks because I am one of the owners but please come in and see for your self.
 Thank you New York Magazine for posting us on your website.
 Keith Beavers

 I went here with two girlfriends this past weekend and we had several types of crostini (the truffle butter one was amazing), the spinach salad with pancetta, the meatballs (which were GREAT!), and a special of eggplant rollatini stuffed with ricotta cheese (delicious).
 I would highly recommend this place for its excellent food, interesting environment (it's smaller than it looks on line, FYI), and leisurely pace of eating.
 One of my friends found a wine she had in Italy and she was extremely pleased it was on the menu.
 Great value for the money, and great food.

 By jayjay on 12/20/2006

 As a fan of Max, I was excited to check out In Vino.
 However, nothing leaves a bad taste in one's mouth like awful service.
-The bartender was smarmy and ridiculous, the manager a petty bureaucrat, the hostess was pretty (vacant) and didn't know the first thing about her job, and this is all before we sat down.
-Our waiter was a complete mess, a total phony bordering on douchebag.
+The bartender was smarmy and ridiculous, the manager a petty bureaucrat, the hostess was pretty (vacant) and didn't know the first thing about her job.
+This was all before we sat down.
+Our waiter bordered on douchebagery -- I couldn't wait to get out of there.
 Also, my tuna carpaccio was frozen.